ryansb/ofCourse/README.md

 ## About

-This repository is an experiment to use Flask, Mako, and Bootstrap to make a website for the Humanitarian Free/Open Source Software Course at RIT.
-This repository is a work in progress (as any FOSS project is), and will be open for contributions.
+This repository is an experiment to use Flask, Mako, and Bootstrap to make a website for courses on Free/Open Source Software at RIT.

-The content shown here is a compilation of course materials from 4 previous professors, who've run the course 5 separate times.
+This courseware and its predecessors have been used by 4 previous professors, who've run the course 5 separate times.
 Those profs are:
     - Stephen Jacobs
     - Dave Shein (x2)
     - Ralph Bean